Correlation Between Stellar and LUNC

 Pair Corralation between Stellar and LUNC

-Assuming the 90 days trading horizon Stellar is expected to under-perform the LUNC.
-But the crypto coin apears to be less risky and, when comparing its historical volatility, Stellar is 1.04 times less risky than LUNC.
-The crypto coin trades about -0.12 of its potential returns per unit of risk.
-The LUNC is currently generating about -0.11 of returns per unit of risk over similar time horizon.
-If you would invest 0.01 in LUNC on November 28, 2024 and sell it today you would lose (0.01) from holding LUNC or give up 45.6% of portfolio value over 90 days.
+Assuming the 90 days trading horizon Stellar is expected to generate 1.31 times more return on investment than LUNC.
+However, Stellar is 1.31 times more volatile than LUNC.
+It trades about -0.02 of its potential returns per unit of risk.
+LUNC is currently generating about -0.17 per unit of risk.
+If you would invest 33.00 in Stellar on December 30, 2024 and sell it today you would lose (6.00) from holding Stellar or give up 18.18% of portfolio value over 90 days.

 Time Period3 Months [change]